 - Media & Fun

 Archaeology for Kids Program

 Each summer, The Public Archaeology Facility's Community Archaeology Program (CAP) offers a week-long program focused on archaeology for kids entering Grades 5 and 6.
 The program is taught by professional archaeologists from PAF at Binghamton University.
-Students will learn about the science of archaeology through hands-on, interactive classroom projects, laboratory tours, outdoor activities, and visits to a local archaeological site.
-Field trips will give participants the opportunity to observe professionally trained archaeologists at work and to assist in the recovery of artifacts from a nationally important site.
+Students will learn about the science of archaeology through hands-on, interactive classroom projects, laboratory tours, outdoor activities, and visit a local archaeological site.
+Field trips will give program the opportunity to observe professionally trained archaeologists at work and to assist in the recovery of artifacts from a nationally important site.
 Students will also receive an “Archaeology for Kids” workbook full of important facts about archaeology and historic preservation.
 Additional activities include experimental archaeology, artifact re-creation, survey work with GPS, simulated site excavations, and many others.
 The level and content of the program can be modified to match the interests and abilites of each year's participants.